The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Stellar Photospheric Chromospheric Heterogeneity

 Facular contrast reaches several tens of percent in the cores of strong Fraunhofer lines, e.g., in the chromospheric Ca\,\textsc{ii}\,H \& K lines \citep[e.g.,][]{Mehltretter1974,walton2003, rutten2007,Chatzistergos:2019a} and H-alpha wings \citep{Dunn-Zirker1973}.
 A similar facular contrast is observed in certain molecular bands: the CN-band at 388\,nm \citep{Chapman1970,Sheeley1971,zakharov2005}, the G-band at 430\,nm \citep{Kitai-Muller1984,berger2001,langhans2004,hirzberger2005,Berger2007} and the UV OH band at 313\,nm \citep{Berdyugina2003mol,Hirzberger2010}.
 The dependence of the facular contrast on the line-of-sight magnetic field was found to be logarithmic \citep{kahil2017}.
 The center-to-limb variation (CLV) of the quiescent photosphere brightness is less steep than that of faculae \citep{walton2003, ermolli2010}.

-Network is also a manifestation of the photospheric magnetic field \citep[e.g.][]{ortiz2002, yeo2013,criscuoli2017}, and, unlike faculae, which either are located in active regions or result from the decay of active regions, network is present at any latitude and longitude.
-Network also results from the aggregation of small-size magnetic elements, which are transported by surface convective motion to the edges of super-granules, thus forming a typical lattice structure particularly clear in chromospheric images (e.g., in SDO near-UV images).
+Magnetic network is also a manifestation of the photospheric magnetic field \citep[e.g.][]{ortiz2002, yeo2013,criscuoli2017}, and, unlike faculae, which either are located in active regions or result from the decay of active regions, network is present at any latitude and longitude.
+Network also results from the aggregation of small-size magnetic elements, which are transported by surface convective motion to the edges of super-granules, thus forming a typical lattice structure particularly clear in chromospheric images (e.g., in near-UV images from the Solar Dynamics Obsevatory, SDO).

 However, solar photometric measurements currently present two main difficulties.
 First, these measurements are affected by both finite spatial resolution and scattered light, which reduce the observed contrasts and affect the relation between physical and photometric properties.
-This problem affects both ground- \citep{toner1997,criscuoli2008,viticchie2010} and space-based observations \citep{mathew2007, wed2009,yeo2013}.
+This problem affects both ground-based \citep{toner1997,criscuoli2008,viticchie2010} and space-based observations \citep{mathew2007, wed2009,yeo2013}.
 Second, measurements are made relative to the quiet Sun background, whose definition is somewhat arbitrary, thus creating ambiguity and discrepancies between results presented in the literature \citep{peck2015}.

 Moreover, the quiet Sun is not void of magnetic fields \citep[see a review by][]{BellotRubio-OrozcoSuarez2019}.
-Weaker, predominantly horizontal fields occur as inter-network (IN) features flowing towards the network at supergranular borders \citep{Livingston-Harvey1971,Lites2008}.
+Weaker, predominantly horizontal fields occur as inter-network features flowing towards the network at supergranular borders \citep{Livingston-Harvey1971,Lites2008}.
 Also, a large volume of mixed-polarity magnetic fields occur at scales which are unresolved with current instrumentation, but fortunately this rather hidden solar magnetism can be detected via the Hanle effect \citep{Stenflo1982,Faurobert-Scholl1993,Stenflo1998,Berdyugina-Fluri2004,TrujilloBueno2004,Kleint2011,Shapiro2011}.
 Whether these quiet-Sun magnetic features vary with the solar cycle \citep{Kleint2010} or affect variations of the solar irradiance \citep{faurobert2020, rempel2020, Yeo2020} is still not fully understood.
 High spatial resolution as well as high photometric and polarimetric sensitivity are therefore essential to improve our understanding of how solar magnetism affects irradiance variability.